mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 * National Science Review: [Challenges of Big Data Analysis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4236847/)

 3. [[Residuals]](#residuals) I talk about minimizing residuals at great length in [this blog post]({{  site.baseurl  }}/LR-grad-desc), where I recreate R's linear regression function by hand.
 Fun times!

+4. [[The high-level view]](#the-high-level-view) To the best of my knowledge, clustering unlabeled data falls neatly into machine learning rather than classical statistics, so I won't be covering it in this post.
+But of course, clustering is a crucial skill to have: make sure you understand [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) as a starting point, and [Gaussian mixture models](https://scikit-learn.org/stable/modules/mixture.html) if you want to get fancy.

+5. [[Regression]](#regression) There *is* one important caveat to mention here regarding the ease of understanding a regression model's coefficients.
+Yes, they do show the influence each input variable has on the output, **but these coefficients are affected by all other variables in the model.** <br><span style="color:white">......</span>In our "study and sleep" exam model, for example, removing "hours studied" from our model will cause the "sleep" coefficient to skyrocket, since it's now entirely responsible for converting "hours slept" into an exam score. <br><span style="color:white">.....</span>You'll find that variables' coefficients can shrink, explode, or even change sign when you add or remove predictors and rerun the model.
+Trying to understand *these* changes is where you need a deep understanding of your data.